JasonShadle/LangaugeProcessors-Assignment7/README.txt

 should reuse the current ones needed and determined either the maximum I would need for an equation, or figure out a way to dynamically calculate that as I go.
 Looking back it wouldn't be that hard, but I was in a time crunch.

+Additionally, I should have made the postfix and printLineCode methods into their own files to clean up the file and just import and call them as needed.